 Many people in County Durham and Darlington engage in unhealthy behaviours when compared to the rest of England, directly linked to the social, economic and environmental factors already mentioned.
-The rate of smoking-related deaths is worse than the national average, with over 1,100 deaths per year, and remains the leading cause of preventable death.
+The rate of smokingrelated deaths is worse than the national average, with over 1,100 deaths per year, and remains the leading cause of preventable death.
 The number of alcohol-related harm hospital stays is in excess of 4,000.
-In terms of all admissions into hospital caused by unintentional and deliberate injuries, the annual numbers are also significantly higher than the rest of the country.
+In terms of all admissions into hospital caused by unintentional and deliberate injuries, the annual numbers It is estimated that 98% of the population within our area are classified as White British or White Other, whilst the remaining 2% are classed as Black and Ethnic Minority (BAME).

+- DCC Statistical Profile 2017 - Population estimates for the UK, England and Wales, Scotland and Northern Ireland: mid-2017 are also significantly higher than the rest of the country.
 Falls are the leading cause of this, especially with regard to the older members of our communities, with the impacts of a hospitalisation following a fall being considerable, not only for the person and their family, but also in terms of the wider economic costs.